awhitney42/codeigniter-sandbox/Readme.md

 # codeigniter-sandbox
 Here is repository for a CodeIgniter 3 sandbox application, running in a Dockerized LAMP host.
-It's good if you want to quickly get up and running experimenting with the CodeIgniter PHP framework.
+It's good if you want to quickly get up and running experimenting with the CodeIgniter PHP framework on a local development machine where you might not have Apache or MySQL running.

 ## Getting Started
 1. Clone this repository to a local development machine.